hueckert/game-simon/README.md

 https://americanhistory.si.edu/collections/object/nmah_1302005

 I never owned one of these games but my parents bought one for themselves when I was about 6.
 Even though it was not mine I played it for hours.
 I can not remember how high of a level I ended up on, but I remember the simplicity but fascination for the game.
-Hench my reason for build a web based one.
+Hench my reason to build a web based one.

 ## Instructions